 - Remove from the heat and let the sauce cool completely.
 The final product will lightly coat the back of a spoon and be thick but not as thick as maple syrup.
 This can be made up to 1 week in advance and chilled in an airtight container until ready to use.
 If it separates, stir, and it will be fine.

 - Preheat the oven to 350°F. Lightly spray an 8x8-inch baking dish, 8 or 10-inch cake pan or cast-iron pan, or six to eight 8-ounce ramekins with cooking spray.

 - In a large bowl, combine the bread, dried apricots, and walnuts (if using).
 In a medium bowl, mix the non-dairy milk, applesauce, coconut sugar, vanilla, cinnamon, cloves, nutmeg, salt, and 1/2 cup (125 ml) of the prepared butterscotch sauce.
 Add the milk mixture to the bread mixture and stir until thoroughly combined.
 Soak for about 5 minutes.

 - Transfer the mixture to the prepared baking dish, pan, or ramekins.
 Bake for 30 to 40 minutes (or 20 to 25 minutes for ramekins) until the top is set and beginning to turn golden brown.

-Try switching out the dried apricots for another dried fruit like figs, dates, or raisins.
-The walnuts are interchangeable, too; this would be great with pecans, almonds, cashews, or hazelnuts.
-Or go crazy and throw in some chocolate chips while you’re at it!
+- You can switch out the dried apricots for another dried fruit like figs, dates, or raisins. - The walnuts are interchangeable, too; this would be great with pecans, almonds, cashews, or hazelnuts.
+Or throw in some chocolate chips!